 But it happens.

-Everyone has made the not-so-perfect hire at least once.
+Everyone has made a not-so-perfect hire at least once.
 Whether they turned out not to be the best fit for the role or the company culture, merely replacing an ill-fitting employee isn’t going to help you recoup your losses.
 The cost of a bad hire impacts your talent acquisition process for the long run, which means it’s critical your hiring team understands the various ways poor hiring decisions add up.

 Here are a number of ways bad hires affect your talent acquisition processes: